logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-jenkins.md

 ## Overview

+Jenkins is an automation server for building, testing, and deploying software.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Jenkins metrics to Logz.io, you need to add the **inputs.jenkins** and **outputs.http** plug-ins to your Telegraf configuration file.